NikolaBorislavovHristov/jxbuild/builddoc.md

 Submodule path 'deps/leveldown-mobile': checked out 'd22099865674a7821ee6417213418581d969b7a2'
 ```

+* Now make simple copies for other platforms after deleting the .git folder
 * We’ll remove the .git repository as we don’t need it anymore and it’s large; this makes our copies faster.

 ```